 Queen Elizabeth II agrees to 'period of transition' for Harry, Meghan

-Monday, 13 January 2020 () London [UK], Jan 13 (ANI): Queen Elizabeth II announced on Monday that the Royal Family is entirely supportive of Prince Harry and wife Meghan Markle's "desire to create a new life as a young family" and has agreed to a period of transition during which the couple will spend time in Canada and the UK.
+Tuesday, 14 January 2020 () *London:* Queen Elizabeth II announced on Monday that the Royal Family is entirely supportive of Prince Harry and wife Meghan Markle's "desire to create a new life as a young family" and has agreed to a period of transition during which the couple will spend time in Canada and the UK.

 The Queen has issued a statement in support of the Duke and Duchess of Sussex following the crisis summit saying the royal family “respect and understand” their desire for a “new life”.
 The head of state announced there would be a “period of transition” with Harry and Meghan – who have...